pdfinn/gamera/README.md

 web page, strip basic HTML tags, render the text line by line, and expose the page contents via a small 9P file system.
 Pass a URL on the command line (or omit it to fetch `http://example.com/`).
+Only a small subset of HTML is handled.
+When built with `libhtml` paragraphs, headings and links are displayed; otherwise tags are stripped leaving plain text.
 See `doc/roadmap.md` for planned tasks.

 ## 9P Interface